European Union agrees on a new 50 billion-euro aid package for Ukraine despite Hungary's veto threat

 “Hungary needs Europe,” she said, highlighting the country’s own economic problems and high interest rates.
 “He should also look into what it is in it for Hungary, being in Europe.”

 Tusk insisted that there could be “no room for compromise on our principles, like rule of law.
 And for sure there is no room for compromise on the Ukraine question.”
-The recently elected Polish leader added: “If his position will dominate in Europe, then Ukraine will lose for sure.”
+The recently elected Polish leader added of Orban: “If his position will dominate in Europe, then Ukraine will lose for sure.”

 Irish Prime Minister Leo Varadkar said it was important for the leaders to try to seal a deal supported by all 27 member countries but that in any case “we can’t go away without an agreement.”